 In addition to a thorough medical history and exam, a variety of specialized procedures are helpful in accurately diagnosing MS. These include imaging techniques, such as MRI, spinal taps or lumbar punctures (examination of the cerebrospinal fluid that runs through the spinal column), evoked potentials (electrical tests to help determine if MS has affected a person's nerve pathways), and lab analysis of blood samples.

 What Are the Accepted Criteria for a Diagnosis of Multiple Sclerosis?

-Multiple sclerosis usually begins between 20 and 50 years of age
+Age; multiple sclerosis usually begins between ages 20 and 50.

 Symptoms and signs indicating disease of the brain or spinal cord

 Evidence of two or more lesions -- or abnormal areas on the brain -- from a MRI scan

 Objective evidence of disease of the brain or spinal cord on doctor's exam

 One episode of MS symptoms and changes on a MRI image